microsoft/WSL/CONTRIBUTING.md

 $ Set-ExecutionPolicy Bypass -Scope Process -Force
 $ .\collect-networking-logs.ps1
 ```
+The script will output when log collection starts.
+Reproduce the problem, then press any key to stop the log collection.
 The script will output the path of the log file once done.

 <!-- Preserving anchors -->